moetooo/cysec-repos/README.md

 # CYBERSECURITY REPOSITORIES
-_Cybersecurity repository that indexes many useful repositories that will help you in your cybersecurity journey.
-Give it a star⭐ if you liked it._
+_Cybersecurity repository that indexes many useful repositories that will help you in your cybersecurity journey._

 ## bash/shell Scripting
 - https://github.com/denysdovhan/bash-handbook